The reason most people purchase the Badge-A-Minit hand press is that the advertised priced is only $29.95.

 No matter how careful you are, the percentage of rejected buttons it will produce, is, by anyone's standards, unacceptably high.

-From a user's standpoint, each rejected button can cause three problems.
+From a button makers standpoint, each rejected button causes three problems.

 1. You may not be able to re-use the design from the rejected button, so you may be forced to print/buy more designs and then cut those designs to size.

-2. The extra time you will need to make additional buttons for each rejected button.
+2. The extra time that is needed to make additional buttons for each rejected button.

 3. With each rejected button, you are quite literally throwing money down the drain.